Bigfoot is real and in danger: Enthusiasts take issue with new law

 That said, there are people out there who believe Bigfoot is real.
 Some of these believers want to “bag” Bigfoot, putting up high bounties for anyone who can capture the elusive cryptid, dead or alive.
 However, like the kids in ET, there are others who want to protect this supposed furry creature and now, the law is stepping in.

+If you’re in danger of a court-martial, you ought to go with the best: Court Martial Lawyer.
 Let’s dive into the newest, real Bigfoot twists: conservation laws & hunting regulations are emerging about whether Bigfoot is real, and if so, can he be hunted for sport?

 Bigfoot, a history